artherzno/app-infomodel/README.md

-# app-infomodel
+# app-info-model
-This is application for information model
+This is application for info model.